-If you are from a refugee or asylum-seeking background and looking for support with accessing university or related issues, there are a number of organisations that may be able to help.
-Here you can find a collection of organisations with resources or additional support relevant to higher education or life after university.
+STAR is unfortunately unable to offer casework or detailed advice, but if you are from a refugee or asylum-seeking background and looking for support there are a number of organisations that may be able to help.
+Here we’ve collected organisations with resources or additional support relevant to higher education or life after university.

 STAR’s resources – While STAR does not offer an advice service, our Access to university pages include useful resources to support your application.
-Read our guidance for scholarship applications, watch our webinar about applying for scholarships, or find the answer to your question on our Equal Access enquiry form.
+Read our guidance for scholarship applications, watch our videos about applying to university and scholarships, or find the answer to your question on our Frequently Asked Questions page.

 EaCES Handbook Advice and information for Estranged and Care Experienced Students, created by students.

 ENIC – Provide a ‘Statement of Comparability’ service to support recognition and comparison of international qualifications.

 RefuAid – Access to education support including funding for IELTS and English exams.

 Refugee Education UK – Information related to accessing further and higher education.
 You can also get in touch with questions related to accessing college or university via WhatsApp or email.